-A HPLC Machine Lease That Suits Your Needs
+Lease Any Calorimetric System That Suits Your Needs

 This off-balance sheet financing structure provides three options at the end of the term.
 The lessee has the option to return the equipment to the lessor, renew at a discounted rate, or purchase the instrument for the fair market value.
 Monthly payments are also 100% tax deductible which yields additional cash savings.

 If you recently purchased equipment, Excedr can offer you cash for your instrument and convert your purchase into a long-term rental.
 This is called a sale leaseback.
 If you’ve paid for equipment within the last ninety days, we can help you recoup your investment and allow you to make low monthly payments.
 This also frees up cash in your budget rather than tying it down to the instrument.